Holy Spirit Advantage Prophetic Ministries

 that makes men righteous.

-God’s righteousness expresses itself in divine wrath or holy displeasure against all iniquity or unrighteousness.
-Sin,
+righteousness expresses itself in divine wrath or holy displeasure against all iniquity or unrighteousness.
+Sin, therefore,

-therefore, is the lack of conformity to the will of God, a violation of the moral law as written in the hearts of men and
+is the lack of conformity to the will of God, a violation of the moral law as written in the hearts of men and revealed in

-revealed in the Word of God.
-The Hebrew term for sin means “to deviate from the way”; the Greek term indicates “a
+the Word of God.
+The Hebrew term for sin means “to deviate from the way”; the Greek term indicates “a missing of

-missing of the mark,” or “a going aside from.”
-Sin could not exist unless there were a norm or standard against which
+the mark,” or “a going aside from.”
+Sin could not exist unless there were a norm or standard against which the acts of

 Sin exists both in overt acts and in the attitude of the heart.
 The overt act indicates the presence of heart sinfulness.